HugoJacq/ABL_response_to_SST_front/README.md

   ### 3.2 What is the plan ?
   Plotting the figures requires some data post processing.
 In a first time, a few files are built.
 Then data from those files are used to plot the figures.
   The user cannot plot figures without these files.
-There is four python script that you can found here [link to files]:
+There are four python script that you can found here [link to files]:
   - `analyse.py` is the main program.
 This is where you can chose what to plot.
   - `module_cst.py` gather all constants like gravitational acceleration, gas constants, ...
   - `module_phy.py` where all procedures called in `analyse.py` are defined.